buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Google’s Material Design guidelines have [a useful overview of buttons](https://material.io/design/components/buttons.html) with an interactive demo that lets you preview button components and their different variations.

-When designing a button, try and ensure it’s clearly communicated within your interface and looks 'clickable'.
+When designing a button, try and ensure it’s clearly communicated within your interface and looks ‘clickable’.
 This is particularly important if your button is for a [‘call to action’](https://www.optimizely.com/uk/optimization-glossary/call-to-action/).
 As the above illustration shows, you can adjust the emphasis of a button by varying its design.

 ![Placeholder](images/ch2/toggles.png)